elves/elvish/README.md

 I'm not avoiding names ending in "sh" though; but I do find "bash" to be a terrible name. "fish" is clever, but it has a quite unpleasant adjective.
+I find "dash" really good though, which is why it came to my mind :).

 License
 -------